Community Resources Against Street Hoodlums: Operation Hammer

 Operation Hammer was a CRASH-led initiative that began in 1987 to crack down on gang violence in South Central Los Angeles.
 As a result of increasing gang violence and a drive-by killing resulting in the deaths of seven people, then-Chief of Police Daryl Gates responded by sending CRASH officers to arrest suspected gang members.
 At the height of this operation in April 1988, 1,453 people were arrested by one thousand police officers in a single weekend.
 Despite the large number of initial arrests, they only resulted in 60 felony arrests, and charges were only filed in 32 instances.
-While considered successful by some, this operation and the LAPD were maligned with accusations of racism; some believed that Operation Hammer heavily employed racial profiling, targeting African American and Hispanic youths that were labelled as "urban terrorists" and "ruthless killers."
+While considered successful by some, this operation and the LAPD were maligned with accusations of racism; some believed that Operation Hammer heavily employed racial profiling, targeting black youths that were labelled as "urban terrorists" and "ruthless killers."
 However, proponents of the operation asserted that it was not discriminatory as all gang members arrested had warrants for their arrests.

 Rampart Division CRASH scandal

 Every LAPD patrol division had a CRASH unit stationed in it.
 One of the most prominent CRASH units was stationed in the Rampart Division.

-On February 26, 1998, Rampart CRASH officer Brian Hewitt was suspended and later stripped of his job when allegations arose of a cover-up of the beating and asphyxiation of Ismail Jiminez.
-Hewitt was accused of choking Jiminez in an interview room when the suspect refused to provide evidence of gang activities.
-When Jiminez reported his beating at a hospital, the evidence implicated Hewitt and led to his termination at a Board of Rights hearing.
+On February 26, 1998, Rampart CRASH officer Brian Hewitt was suspended and later stripped of his job when allegations arose of a cover-up of the beating and asphyxiation of Ismael Jiménez.
+Hewitt was accused of choking Jiménez in an interview room when the suspect refused to provide evidence of gang activities.
+When Jiménez reported his beating at a hospital, the evidence implicated Hewitt and led to his termination at a Board of Rights hearing.

 In August 1998, the same month that Chief Bernard Parks claimed that the Independent Commission on the Los Angeles Police Department reforms were "essentially complete", officer Rafael Pérez, a nine-year LAPD veteran, was arrested on charges of stealing six pounds (2.7 kilograms) of cocaine from the department's Property Division.
 Pérez was initially tried on one count of possession of cocaine for sale, grand theft and forgery each.
 After a mistrial on December 7 of that year, more reports of cocaine theft by Pérez arose.
 In September 1999, in exchange for partial immunity from prosecution, he testified about a pattern of abuse and misconduct involving seventy CRASH officers, threatening to overturn thousands of criminal convictions.

 As part of his plea bargain, Pérez implicated scores of officers from the Rampart Division's anti-gang unit, describing routinely beating gang members, planting evidence on suspects, falsifying reports and covering up unprovoked shootings.
 As of May 2001, the Rampart investigation had brought fifty-eight officers before an internal administrative board.
 Of these, twelve were suspended, seven resigned, and five were terminated.
-Perez confessed to framing Javier Ovando, an 18th Street Gang member, who was shot by Nino Durden and Perez on October 12, 1996.
+Pérez confessed to framing Javier Ovando, an 18th Street Gang member, who was shot by Nino Durden and Pérez on October 12, 1996.

 Kevin Starr, the State Librarian of California, wrote in his history of California in the 1990s that "CRASH ... became, in effect, the most badass gang in the city."